B. S. Abdur Rahman: Youth welfare activities

-Abdur Rahman felt that a sound mind in a sound body is a healthy trend of development of the youth in this country.
+Abdur Rahman felt that a sound mind in a sound body is a healthy trend for the development of the youth in this country.
 Hence much importance is being given to NSS, NCC, Scouts and other youth activities in all his institutions.
-Hence to promote sports activities and to imbibe sports culture in the minds of youngsters, he constructed and donated a stadium with all facilities for indoor games, gymnasium and a gallery to Tamil Nadu Govt. under the purview of Sports Authority of Tamil Nadu during 1997.
+Hence to promote sports activities and to imbibe sports culture in the minds of youngsters, he constructed and donated a stadium with all facilities for indoor games, a gymnasium and a gallery to the Tamil Nadu Govt. under the purview of Sports Authority of Tamil Nadu during 1997.
 The stadium was inaugurated by Anbazhagan, Minister of Education, in the presence of Dhanushkodi Athithan, Minister of State.

 Economical support works

-Abdur Rahman was the founder of United Economic Forum through which he organized a number of economic development activities and encouraged social work.
+Abdur Rahman was the founder of the United Economic Forum through which he organized a number of economic development activities and encouraged social work.

 Orphanages

 Abdur Rahman has founded and financially aided the following orphanages :